Fundamentals and advances in transverse thermoelectrics: Introduction

 One way to solve these problems is to implement transverse thermoelectric conversion \cite{Uchida-Heremans22}.
 Using the transverse thermoelectric effects, it is possible to generate an electric voltage and current in a direction perpendicular to $\nabla T$, {\it i.e.} the transverse direction [Figs. \ref{fig:long-vs-trans}(c) and \ref{fig:long-vs-trans}(d)].
-The material figure of merit $z_{xy}T$ for transverse thermoelectrics is defined in a similar way to that for longitudinal thermoelectrics; it is proportional to the electrical conductivity and the square of the transverse thermopower and inversely proportional to the thermal conductivity, where the transverse thermopower is defined as the generated electric field in the $y$ direction normalized by applied $\nabla T$ in the $x$ direction and the electrical (thermal) conductivity is for the $y$ ($x$) direction (see Secs. \ref{Sec:Formulation-time} and \ref{Sec:Formulation-structural} for details).
+The material figure of merit $z_{xy}T= S_{yx}^2 T/\rho_{yy} \kappa_{xx} $ for transverse thermoelectrics is defined in a similar way to that for longitudinal thermoelectrics, where the transverse thermopower $S_{yx}$ is defined as the generated electric field in the $y$ direction normalized by applied $\nabla T$ in the $x$ direction (see Secs. \ref{Sec:Formulation-time} and \ref{Sec:Formulation-structural} for details).
+Here, $\kappa_{xx}$ is the thermal conductivity for the $x$ direction and $\rho_{yy}$ is the electrical resistivity for the $y$ direction.
 The voltage and power induced by the transverse thermoelectric effects can be increased by increasing the length and area of the material in the direction perpendicular to $\nabla T$, respectively, and it is not necessary to form a large number of junction structures [Fig. \ref{fig:long-vs-trans}(c)].
 For this reason, the transverse thermoelectric conversion is suitable for reusing thermal energy distributed over a wide area.
 Furthermore, transverse thermoelectric conversion modules do not require junctions, and there are no problems of interfacial electrical and thermal resistances and thermal degradation on the hot side [note that two electrical contacts for extracting output can be attached to the cold side, as depicted in Fig. \ref{fig:long-vs-trans}(c)].
 Thus, the efficiency calculated from the material’s $z_{xy}T$ (red curve in Fig. \ref{fig:ZTvsEfficiency}) can be expected in experimental modules.
 The transverse thermoelectric conversion is also expected to improve the durability of the modules and reduce manufacturing costs.
 While the transverse thermoelectric conversion has many advantages, there are still various issues that remain to be addressed, such as the facts that the transverse thermopower has not yet reached a practical level and that the importance of thermal boundary conditions, which are essential for discussing the performance of the transverse thermoelectric devices, has not been fully recognized.
 Importantly, since various thermoelectric conversion principles are being studied independently in different fields, there is currently no unified paradigm for classifying these phenomena.